Good Samaritans Rescue Fellow Citizens Amid Catastrophic Floods

 The citizens of Houston and nearby towns are showing amazing resilience in the face of catastrophic flooding from Hurricane Harvey.

 Water has completely submerged homes, streets, and highways in the area and left locals stranded, waiting for help.
-Authorities used social media to communicate on Sunday that 911 services were at capacity, urging people to call only if they were in “imminent danger.”
+Authorities used social media to communicate on Sunday that 911 services recieved over 56,000 calls, seven times their daily average.
+Responders were at capacity, urging people to call only if they were in “imminent danger.”
 So locals have banded together help their neighbors.

 “I just saw on the news that they needed some help and some flat-bottom boats, so I just trailered up,” John Stevens told ABC13.
 “I tried to call a bunch of numbers, but all the numbers are busy.
 So I was just trying to find somebody that knew where people needed help, and we ended up down here.”